 Expert input and team engagement: Bringing the affordable housing technology leads, coordinators, stakeholders and municipal liaisons to communicate to enable better product design was the goal for this effort.

-Research Methods used: Interviews, heuristic review of current affordable housing websites, community discussion, developers’ feedback.
+Research Methods: Interviews, heuristic review of current affordable housing websites, community discussion, developers’ feedback.

 Communication for a team of people with disparate backgrounds is a challenge when you have to code and build something together that serves a third party- here the public at large.
 It is furthermore a challenge when the task is a volunteer effort for some and is a job for some others on the team.
 The key stakeholders are the public, the users who need the technology to better their lives.
-This disparate team sometimes is speaking different languages- which for all purposes they will, since they have become experts in their chosen fields.
+This disparate team sometimes speaks different languages.
 But in order to innovate successfully, this team needs to talk to each other and communicate well.

 This is where my expertise came in- I created the setting to enable conversations to happen.
 It is a fulfilling effort to not use a survey but use empathy, to connect first at a level that is about the person and about the moment (context), and then the questions and answers arrive and get addressed quite easily.
 I work with a bullet-ed list of queries that come from the developers and users and it is a fruitful exercise in writing a story for each participant-stakeholder.
 Code for Princeton’s community of developers and designers communicate on Slack and GitHub to accomplish the back end and front end of the “calculator” they are working on for Affordable Housing in Princeton.

-The back-and-forth of the conversation, translating the social, the municipal cause of providing housing and technological innovation happening with the volunteers- I want to call it “Research in the Margins” or maybe Lean Research.
+The back-and-forth of the conversation, translating the social, the municipal cause of providing housing and technological innovation happening with the volunteers, is the “Research in the Margins” or maybe Lean Research.
 This piece served as a missing element in the overall picture, something that maybe got left in the margins when folks work.
-The conversation was part of the hack night hosted at the Princeton Public Library on August 8, 2016 where the program liaison Ms. Christy Peacock spoke to the developers explaining to them the critical nature of each sale/rental that entails the affordable housing process.
+The conversation was part of the hack night hosted at the Princeton Public Library on August 8, 2016 where the municipal liaison Ms. Christy Peacock spoke to the developers explaining to them the critical nature of each sale/rental that entails the affordable housing process.

 Insights for users: The outcomes were interesting for the developers.
 It was well established that in-person conversations between the AH organizations and the public was the way to go forward and it did not have to be an online communication.